 Lymphatic and blood vessels

 (hypodermis – the bottom layer): This connects your skin to your body with connective tissue, muscle and fibres.
 This is your skins’ foundation.

 It is understood that whatever is going on in the dermis layer impacts what appears at the epidermis layer.
-We can conceal, treat and pamper the outer layer of skin but if the dermis is not healthy or supported it is only treating the external.
-In other words: an exercise in futility when it comes to bringing about lasting healing change and protection against aging.
+We can conceal, treat and pamper the outer layer of skin, but if the dermis is not healthy or supported, it only treats the external.
+In other words: an exercise in futility when it comes to bringing about lasting healing change and protection against ageing.

 Why most topical cosmetic serums and moisturizers are not as effective and target the superficial skin layer

-Many, if not all, over the counter consumer serums and moisturizers are regulated such that they are permitted to treat only the top layer of the skin – the epidermis.
+Many, if not all, over the counter consumer serums and moisturizers, are regulated such that they are permitted to treat only the top layer of the skin – the epidermis.
 Many regulatory bodies restrict cosmetic topical skin products from working within the second layer, the dermis.
 What happens in the dermis impacts the appearance of the epidermis.
-By not reaching the dermis, this is a missed opportunity to bring about reversed aging, or to protect against aging.
+By not reaching the dermis, this is a missed opportunity to bring about reversed ageing or protect against ageing.

 What is microneedling?